 It’s completely understandable why some landlords would be put off advertising their rental while the country is on lockdown.
 But the truth is, while the rental market is certainly a little different to what it was this time last year, there are still people looking to let.

-While the entire situation is challenging for everybody, it seems that these last few weeks have given people time to adjust to change and come to terms with their new reality.
+While the entire situation is challenging for everybody, it seems that the past year has given people time to adjust to change and come to terms with their new reality.

-As a result, the dip in rental interest that we saw back in March is beginning to turn around, with Zoopla reporting that tenant demand has increased by 30% since March’s 57% decline.
+As a result, the dip in rental interest that we saw last year is beginning to turn around, with Zoopla reporting that tenant demand has increased by 30% since March’s 57% decline.
 I’ve experienced this increase in interest first-hand with my own rental property.

 I sent each person a video tour I had recorded on my phone and answered any follow-up questions via Whatsapp.

 After just one week, three long messages and a telephone conversation, my final applicants asked to go ahead with the next steps.
-We started reference checks, they paid their holding deposit, and now they’re set to move in on the 1st of June.
+We started reference checks, they paid their holding deposit, and moved in on 1st June 2020.

 You may wonder, what are the legal implications of a tenant agreeing to let a property without actually seeing it in person?